-The fibre used in the core of the rope shall be aramid fibre, with an average tenacity of not less than 1,8 N/ tex, and shall be qualified and tested in accordance with Annex A.
+The fibre used in the core of the rope shall be polyarylate fibre, with an average tenacity of not less than 1,8 N/tex, and qualified and tested in accordance with Annex A.

 Rope cover material and other materials employed in rope assembly shall be in accordance with ISO 18692-1.